openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following mechanisms to allow Wallet applications used by the End-User to request Credential issuers to issue Verifiable Credentials via the Credential Endpoint:

 * A newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
+The mechanism also has a mechanism for the deferred dredential issuance.
 * An optional mechanism for the Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
 The Credential request therefore allows to convey a proof of posession for the key material.
 Multiple proof types are supported.
 See (#credential_request).